ahmed-hazem-1/ahmed-hazem-1/README.md

 - 👋 Hi, I’m Ahmed Hazem
 - 👀 I’m interested in every technology that ever created and will be.
-- 🌱 I’m currently learning Frontend.
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on every thing could improve my skills or my knowledge.
 - 📫 You can reach me on ahmed453189@fci.bu.edu.eg or my linkedin :https://www.linkedin.com/in/ahmed-hazem-9a904924b/
 - ⚡ Fun fact: I love anime and manga.